confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 );
 ```

 Typically, customer information would be sourced from an existing database.
 As customer details change, tables in the database are updated and we can stream them into Kafka using Kafka Connect with [change data capture](https://www.confluent.io/blog/cdc-and-streaming-analytics-using-debezium-kafka/).
-The primary key for the `CUSTOMERS` is the customer id which corresponds to the key of the `CUSTOMER_ACTIVITY_STREAM` which facilates joins for enriching customer information.
-For the purposes of running the example you'll exectute these insert statements to populate the `CUSTOMERS` table:
+The primary key for the `CUSTOMERS` is the customer id which corresponds to the key of the `CUSTOMER_ACTIVITY_STREAM` which facilitates joins for enriching customer information.
+For the purposes of running the example you'll execute these insert statements to populate the `CUSTOMERS` table:

 ```sql
 INSERT INTO CUSTOMERS (customer_id, first_name, last_name, email, gender, income, fico) VALUES  (1,'Waylen','Tubble','wtubble0@hc360.com','Male',403646, 465);